tpc3/www.tpc3.org/README.md

-# PCCDiscord-site
+# PCCCommunity-site

-Here is the sourcecode of the pccdiscord official site.
+Here is the sourcecode of the official site.
 Check out the infos page for technical details.

 ## LISENCES